Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/buffered-intercomponent-communication.md

 **Notes:**
 - The 10-tick interval accounts for potential transmission and processing delays.
-- The 16-bit data packet width was chosen for compatibility with the most common data width of modern logic computers.
+- The 32-bit data packet width was chosen for compatibility with a wide range of computers, devices, and usecases.